-Policy H9: Access and transport
+Policy H7: Access and transport

-- H9.1 Proposals for new housing must ensure that they are well and safely connected with the existing settlement.
-All new developments shall provide: - sufficient off-street car parking (reference WBC Adopted Parking Guidelines 2013 as a minimum guide) so the need for on-street parking does not increase - safe accessible on-site storage for cycles except where it can be demonstrated that there will be no such need (e.g. sheltered housing) - safely located access for pedestrians, cyclists and non- motorised transport and; - > safe provision for electric car and bicycle technologies, including external power points - H9.2 All major development including non-residential development is to: - > provide safe, direct routes for pedestrians and cyclists from the site to existing routes - make improvements to existing pedestrian and cycle access immediately adjacent to the site at the time of build - provide a travel plan to demonstrate how the development will improve local traffic and pedestrian management.
-(Surrey County Council have published guidance on writing travel plans which should be referred to) and; - not contribute to traffic congestion; the plans for avoidance of which will be demonstrated in the travel plan
+- H7.1 Proposals for new housing should ensure that they are well and safely connected with the existing settlement.
+All new developments shall provide: - > off-street car parking to comply with approved standards - > safe accessible on-site storage for cycles except where it can be demonstrated that there will be no such need (e.g. sheltered housing) - > safely located access for pedestrians, cyclists and non-motorised transport; and - > safe provision for electric car and bicycle technologies, including external power points. - H7.2 All major development including non-residential development should: - > provide safe, direct routes for pedestrians and cyclists from the site to existing routes - make improvements to existing pedestrian and cycle access immediately adjacent to the site at the time of build - provide a travel plan to demonstrate how the development will improve local traffic and pedestrian management.
+(Surrey County Council have published guidance on writing travel plans which should be referred to); and - > be designed to be accommodated satisfactorily in the local highway network.